Oceasdeep/autopilot/README.md

 jupyter notebook autopilot.ipynb
 ```

+To view the precomputed Jupyter notebook, open the autopilot.html file with your
+browser.

-You can also create the plots in the notebook by running the `analyze.py` script.
+You can also create the plots shown in the notebook by running the `analyze.py`
+script without Jupyter.
+This is handy when you want to make changes to the
+inference implementation and view the outcome of your changes.

 ```bash
 python analyze.py